THE CHEAP SEATS with STEVE CAMERON: A salute to women, including one who left us far too soon

 Steve Cameron’s “Cheap Seats” columns appear in The Press on Mondays, Wednesdays and Fridays.
 “Moments, Memories and Madness,” his reminiscences from several decades as a sports journalist, runs each Sunday.

-Steve also writes Zags Tracker, a commentary on Gonzaga basketball which will be published monthly during the offseason.
+Steve also writes Zags Tracker, a commentary on Gonzaga basketball which is published monthly during the offseason.